Uniform twisted homological stability: Introduction

 The examples of \cref{thmA}, \cref{thmB}, \cref{thmH}, and \cref{thmC} all fit into this pattern: \begin{enumerate} \item $\Gamma_n = \mathrm{Mod}_n^1$ and $Q_n=\mathrm{Sp}_{2n}(\Z)$, \item $\Gamma_n = \mathrm{Aut}(F_n)$ and $Q_n =\mathrm{GL}_n(\Z)$, \item $\Gamma_n = \mathrm{HMod}_n^1$ and $Q_n = \mathrm{GL}_n(\Z)$, \item $\Gamma_n = \beta_n$ and $Q_n \subset \mathrm{Sp}_{n-1}(\Z)$ the image of the integral Burau representation. \end{enumerate}

 In each of these examples, homological stability of the family $\{\Gamma_n\}$ is known via the Quillen argument.
 Thus, they satisfy homological stability \emph{integrally}, with \emph{arbitrary} polynomial coefficient systems, but with a stable range depending on the degree of polynomiality.
 But one may instead take real (or rational) coefficients, and consider the \emph{very specific} systems of polynomial coefficients obtained by pulling back a sequence of irreducible algebraic representations from the family of groups $\{Q_n\}$.
 Borel tells us that for this particular type of coefficients, the homology of $Q_n$ stabilises with a uniform stable range, independent of the polynomial degree.
 It is natural to ask whether the same is true for the homology of $\Gamma_n$ with the same coefficients.
-The goal of this paper is to prove that under mild hypotheses, the answer is in fact \emph{yes}.

-A heuristic picture of the main theorem is the following: suppose as above that we have a family of groups $\mathsf G=\{\Gamma_n\}$ surjecting onto $\mathsf Q = \{Q_n\}$, and suppose both families have nice homological stability properties (highly connected destabilisation or splitting complexes).
-If $V$ is an \emph{arbitrary} coefficent system on $\mathsf Q$ such that $H_*(Q_n;V(n))$ stabilises, must $H_*(\Gamma_n;V(n))$ stabilise?
-In general, the answer is \emph{no} --- but if we assume in addition that all shifts of $V$ stabilise on $\mathsf Q$, then the answer is yes, and the stable range on $\mathsf G$ can be bounded in terms of the stable range on $\mathsf Q$ of all shifts.